 No other animal makes a better companion for humans than a dog.
 We love dogs so much that we’ve given them the title of our best friends.
 Raising a puppy is a tremendously rewarding, life-changing experience, but it’s not suited for everyone.

-Dogs require your time and attention more than most other house pets like cats, rodents, or fish.
+Dogs require more time and attention than most other house pets, such as cats, rodents, or fish.
 Regular walks are a significant part of every dog’s care.
-Providing regular exercise through daily walks is a vital part of raising a puppy.
+Regular exercise through daily walks is vital to raising a puppy.

 But do you know the right way to walk your dog?
 Do you know how often or far to take your dog for a walk?